NValchanov09/Longest-Palindromic-Substring/O(N^3) - Bruteforce/README.md

 ## 1. Idea

-The idea is a simple bruteforce aproach.
+The idea is a simple bruteforce approach.
 We try all possible substrings and check each of them if it is a palindrome.

 ## 2. Implementation